 The importance of using financial incentives to promote corporate fraud disclosures was underscored in a published scholarly study by Boston University's Law Journal.
 This study analyzed several possible methods of incentivizing whistleblowing and concluded that a qui tam model provides the greatest incentive for the whistleblower while exposing information that the government would not be able to detect on its own.
-"Qui ta cases bring out important inside information.
+"Qui tam cases bring out important inside information.
 Potential qui tam plaintiffs can offer information about inchoate or ongoing malfeasance of which law enforcement is unaware."
-After examining the potential disincentives that qui tam whistleblowers may confront, the article notes that "the bounty a relator stands to gain does, in many cases, outweigh the disincentives to being a whistleblower" Similar findings were made at University of Chicago's Booth School of Economics, affirming that a qui tam rewards program is indeed the best way to pursue workplace misconduct.
+After examining the potential disincentives that qui tam whistleblowers may confront, the article notes that "the bounty a relator stands to gain does, in many cases, outweigh the disincentives to being a whistleblower"5 Similar findings were made at University of Chicago's Booth School of Economics, affirming that a qui tam rewards program is indeed the best way to pursue workplace misconduct.

-The Dodd-Frank Act was directly modeled on False Claims Act and the Inspector General of the SEC recommendations that the SEC rewards law be modeled on the False Claims Act.
-Given the twenty-five year history of the False Claims Act, combined with the overwhelming empirical evidence that the False Claims Act has worked, the Commission should model its rules on the Flase Claims Act wherever practiable.
+The Dodd-Frank Act was directly modeled on the False Claims Act and the Inspector General of the SEC recommendations that the SEC rewards law be modeled on the False Claims Act.
+Given the twenty-five year history of the False Claims Act, combined with the overwhelming empirical evidence that the False Claims Act has worked, the Commission should model its rules on the Flase Claims Act wherever practicable.
 The Commission should also use the False Claims Act rules as guidance, as set forth in parts ten and eleven of this report.

-5 Geoffrey Christopher Rapp, See Exhibit 17
+5 See Exhibit 17, Geoffrey Christopher Rapp

-Part VI: Employers must be Prevented from Retaliating Against Employees who Disclose Fraud or Misconduct to Internal Compliance Officials "Do employees trust that they can report suspicious activity anonymously and/or confidentially and without fear of reprisal?"
+Part VI: Employers Must Be Prevented from Retaliating Against Employees Who Disclose Fraud or Misconduct to Internal Compliance Officials

+"Do employees trust that they can report suspicious activity anonymously and/or confidentially and without fear of reprisal?"

-ACFE, 2010 Global Fraud Study 6
+Association of Certified Fraud Examiners, 2010 Global Fraud Study 6

-6 Exhibit 16, page 80
+6 See Exhibit 16, page 80